 Simply put, Duke did things that no one else was doing.
 It popularized wisecracking self-dialogue as a counter to the standard silent protagonist.
 It made levels that actually looked realistic – compare Doom II’s attempt at city maps to the detail presented in Duke.
 It introduced a level of interactivity that broke the standard of static, invulnerable levels with no divergent paths.
 And it sold the idea of character – not just Duke’s obvious machismo, but the entire game’s tone from art to levels.
-Duke really was the point that the genre started breaking from its tradition of being little more than bloody monster mazes.
+If you take one thing from this review, it should be this: Duke really was the point that the genre started breaking from its tradition of being little more than bloody monster mazes.

 Duke’s legacy may have set some crazy expectations, but the truth is that it plays like any other first-person-shooter.
 You collect a variety of even bigger guns, and employ them on attacking alien monsters.
-Levels branch off into areas where keycards are stored, which are collected to open up the next branch.
-There’s the occasional puzzle or code lock to solve.
+Levels branch off into areas where keycards are stored, which are dutifully collected to open up the next branch.
+There’s the occasional puzzle or code lock to solve, which is a new way of doing the same “locked door” barrier.
 It’s competent, it’s fun, it’s often wacky (more on that in a bit), but its core gameplay isn’t quite ready to break the mold.
 Instead, it’s everything around the gameplay – the locations, the character, the technology – that’s simply top of the class of ’96.

 It’s also astounding that they managed to keep both the variety and the quality high throughout almost the entire campaign.
 The first (shareware) episode is about half the size of the rest, and has many of Duke’s most memorable levels – the red light district, the porn theater, the prison that starts with him escaping from the electric chair.
 If you’ve been around gaming enough to get good and jaded, you might suspect that this means their handful of best levels went into the shareware, and they slacked on the mass of paid levels.

-But Duke’s signature feature isn’t the detail and texture variety, it’s the interactivity brought to the levels through use of the Build engine.
-Players could turn on lights with light switches, shoot lights out to cause the area to flicker, blow open new passages in walls (or simply tear chunks out by shooting nearby explosives), use working elevators, ride a moving subway car, and more.
-All of these had to be rigged appropriately by the level designer, so they certainly aren’t dynamic events, but they did go a long way to making these levels feel alive.
-Duke also explored basic scripted events (later popularized by Half-Life and Call of Duty), allowing for explosive traps, crumbling buildings, or even letting Duke throw out a special quip appropriate to the situation.
+Still, Duke’s signature feature isn’t the detail and texture variety, it’s the interactivity brought to the levels through use of the Build engine.
+It’s some of the first times players could turn on lights with light switches, shoot lights out to cause the area to flicker, blow open new passages in walls (or simply tear chunks out by shooting nearby explosives), use working elevators, ride a moving subway car, and more.
+All of these had to be rigged appropriately by the level designer – so they certainly aren’t dynamic events – but they did go a long way to making these levels feel alive.
+Duke also explored basic scripted events (later popularized by Half-Life and Call of Duty), allowing for explosive traps, crumbling buildings, or even just letting Duke throw out a special quip appropriate to the situation.

 Even the things that couldn’t be shot or blown up had some level of interaction to them – from working pool tables, to flashing pinball machines, to cash registers or terminals opening up secret areas.
 You could drink from broken hydrants or wizz into urinals to regain health.
 Blood spattered on walls and slowly dripped down.
 Kill an enemy under a door, and he’ll get squished when the door closes – and when it opens again, they’ll be a string of taffy-like gore stuck to the bottom.
 Dive into underwater areas and you’ll track wet footprints when you come back out.
 Throw in working mirrors and remote security cameras and you’ve got a lot of impressive new tech going on.

 Weapons and enemies start off rather generic (shotgun, rocket launcher, growly alien laser troopers), but soon turn appropriately zany, and most importantly in this genre, just “different.”
-Pig cops make obvious fun of the police, crawling parasites hatched from eggs give a chance to tip the hat to Alien, and a nimble chaingun foe takes the occasional opportunity to drop a dump into the level – well, just to be juvenile.
+Pig cops make obvious fun of the police, crawling parasites hatched from eggs give a chance to tip the hat to Alien, and a nimble chaingun foe takes the occasional opportunity to drop a dook into the level – well, just to be juvenile.
 Weapons, meanwhile, expand to delightful toys like the mini-rocket chaingun called the “Devastator”, the Freeze Ray, and the Shrink Ray.
 The freeze ray launches icicles that turns enemies blue, whereupon they are automatically shattered by Duke’s mighty kick when you move close.
-The shrink ray actually zaps enemies to a tiny size, whom Duke will gleefully squish as he runs over them.
+The shrink ray actually zaps enemies to a tiny size, whom Duke will gleefully squish beneath his boot.
 Some levels even required Duke to use mirrors to shrink himself, and you indeed would be shrunk in real-time and forced to run around the level at a (temporarily) tiny size.
-Again, more examples of funny, out-of-the-box things Duke did that others simply weren’t doing at the time.
+Again, more examples of funny, out-of-the-box things Duke did that others simply weren’t doing.